 Bike compartment with four hooks, usually occuppied by sitting passengers, is at each end of the three-car unit.
 Wide doors and easily accessible floor at the platform level, but ceiling height of only 200 cm.
 Most cyclists stay right behind the door and conductors don't mind.

 Wide doors open directly to a low-floor compartment with four bike hooks.
 Horizontal parking is also possible, if there are not too many people.
 Ceiling is quite high, but I haven't measured it yet.
 Note: sometimes you get to your destination faster if you ride the bike instead of hauling it by this slow train.

 Small motor train, still in service on some regional lines.
 A chance to board with anything larger than a folder only exists if there is a cargo compartment, which usually isn't.
 Better to ride the bike yourself.

 Take an old 810, hang three bicycle hooks in the little compartment next to toilet, replace seats, give it a pseudo-English name and this is what you get.
-I don't know how many and how big bikes actually fit on those hooks and how they get inside through the narrow doors with steps and railings.
+The hooks are 171 and 186 cm above the floor, ceiling is 212 cm high right above them and rises up to 220 further from the window.
+I don't know how many bikes actually fit on those hooks and how they get inside through the narrow doors with steps and railings.